a11599/pmi/README.md

 Inputs:

-- DL: DMA channel number (0 - 7).
+- `DL`: DMA channel number (0 - 7).

 Outputs:

-- CF: Set if failed.
+- `CF`: Set if failed.
-- EAX: Error code if CF set.
+- `EAX`: Error code if `CF` set.

 # PMI runtime library

 The PMI runtime library aims to provide a useful set of utilities for PMI applications.
 The runtime library is basically just a collection of 32-bit Windows format object files (modules) that you can optionally link with your PMI application and make use of the functions defined in that module.

-Linkable Runtime library modules are located in the `rtl` folder and the respective API for each module is defined in `src\rtl\api` directory.
+Linkable runtime library modules are located in the `rtl` folder and the respective API for each module is defined in `src\rtl\api` directory.

-Unless otherwise noted, the runtime library functions require DS and ES to be set to the flat data selectors and GS:0 to point to the PMI API jump table.
+Unless otherwise noted, the runtime library functions require `DS` and `ES` to be set to the flat data selectors and `GS:0` to point to the PMI API jump table (standard PMI executable runtime environment).

 ## `env_arg` module